H0llyW00dzZ/crypto-rand/README.md

 > - **randPrime**: Generates cryptographically secure random prime numbers of specified bit length using the [Miller-Rabin primality test](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test).
 This is useful for cryptographic applications like [RSA](https://en.wikipedia.org/wiki/RSA_cryptosystem) key generation that require large prime numbers.
 >
 > - **randBigInt**: Generates cryptographically secure random bigints with exactly the specified bit length.
 It ensures the most significant bit is set to 1 (to maintain the exact bit length) and the least significant bit is set to 1 (making it odd).
 This method is useful for cryptographic operations that require large random integers, and is used internally by `randPrime`.
+>
+> - **randExponential**: Generates random numbers following an [exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution) with rate parameter `lambda` (default: 1).
+The exponential distribution is commonly used for modeling time between independent events that occur at a constant average rate, such as arrival times, failure times, or waiting times in queuing theory.
+The mean of the distribution is 1/λ and the variance is 1/λ².

 ### Character Sets
 ```typescript